-The most vigorous opposisioner A. E. Vallier.
+The most vigorous opposition on the city's legislative body was voiced by Commissioner A. E. Vallier.
 He said the city had turned down one project because of lack of land under the terms of the ordinance and he saw no reason to make an exception in this case.
-And he objected to the high rise.
+And he objected to ers present.
+"There is nothing but a building and a swimming pool," Vallier said.
+"Not even any dirt for a kid to dig a